Frequently asked questions#

 Data distribution: Ensure that, if the model expects raw counts (e.g. scVI), the data is not normalized or transformed in any way.
 This often means passing in the correct

-Model activations: Some models contain exponential activations due to reproducibility reasons, which may be sometimes numrically unstable.
+Model activations: Some models contain exponential activations due to reproducibility reasons, which may sometimes be numerically unstable.
 Consider using another activation such as the softplus for more stability.

 Adversarial training: For models with adversarial training (e.g. totalVI), consider turning off the component to see if the issue is resolved.